A plant-based twist on Bonefish Grill’s classic appetizer!

 The King Oyster Mushroom, also known as the King Trumpet Mushroom, is a thick and meaty mushroom.
 Although odorless, when cooked, the King Oyster Mushroom takes on an umami flavor (umami, translated from Japanese means “pleasant savory taste”) and a meaty texture.

-Because of the meaty firmness and umami flavor, the King Oyster Mushroom is a much better vegan alternative to shrimp than either tofu or cauliflower.
+With the meaty firmness and umami flavor, the King Oyster Mushroom is a much better vegan alternative to shrimp than either tofu or cauliflower.

 How to Cut the Stem to Look Like Shrimp